 4. At the beginning of each term of enrollment, the student must schedule a meeting with the ADA Coordinator.
 The Coordinator will review the Disability Certification form and complete Reasonable Accommodation form(s) for the student to present to his/her instructors.

 The student should present the Reasonable Accommodation form(s) to the instructor(s) during the first week of class.
-After the instructor signs the form, the student must return the form to the ADA Coordinator who will copy the form and provide a copy to the instructor.
+After the instructor signs the form, the student must return the form to the ADA Coordinator who will copy the form and provide an additional copy to the instructor.

 Types of Services